henryw374/firebase-clojurescript-todo-list/README.md

-# Clojurescript Firebase Demo
+# Clojurescript Firebase CRUD Demo

 This demo app/tutorial aims to show that creating a Firebase app with Clojurescript doesn't need any wrapper libraries.

-It also shows that Re-Frame apps don't need to put persistent state in the app-db (aka 'big atom').
+It also shows that [Re-Frame](https://github.com/day8/re-frame) apps don't need to put persistent state in the app-db (aka 'big atom').

 ## Usage

 ### Firebase setup

-First, follow [the Firebase docs](https://firebase.google.com/docs/web/setup) to create your own app.
+We start by following [the Firebase docs](https://firebase.google.com/docs/web/setup) to create your own app.

 For this demo, enable:

 * Google authentication
-* Realtime database (test rules fine for now)
+* Realtime database (choosing 'test rules' is fine for now)

 In this repo, the 'firebase' dir contains a basic web page and is where Firebase CLI commands should be executed from.

-* cd into 'firebase' dir
+* cd into the 'firebase' dir
 * install firebase CLI globally `npm -i firebase -g`
 * `firebase init`
-* choose Hosting
+* choose 'Hosting'
-* accept 'public' for hosting
+* accept 'public' for hosting dir
 * don't overwrite index.html, don't configure as one-page app
 * `firebase emulators:start`
 * visit http://localhost:5000

-The page you are viewing, `firebase/public/index.html` just includes some firebase sdks and initializes your app with firebase
+The page you are viewing, `firebase/public/index.html` just includes some firebase sdks and initializes your app with the firebase backend

-The file `firebase/public/index.html`  has the following in its `<body>`:
+Notice this file has the following in its `<body>`:

 ```html
   <div id="app" style="min-height:100%"></div>
   <script src="/cljs-out/main.js" type="text/javascript"></script>
 ```
-The 'app' div is where the Clojurescript with render to and the script tag will load the compiled clojurescript.
+* The 'app' div is where the Clojurescript with render to
+* The script tag will load the compiled clojurescript.

 ### Include Clojurescript

-Still with firebase emulator running, from another terminal, Run a clojure REPL from the top-level dir.
+Still with firebase emulator running, and from another terminal, run a clojure REPL from the top-level dir.
 This could be as simple as running `clj`, but to get the most out of Clojure, you should be able to send commands to a REPL from your editor.
 See [Practicalli](http://practicalli.github.io/clojure/clojure-editors/) for straightforward guides for many popular editors.

-In the REPL, type `(dev)` and then open the file `dev/compilation.clj` in your editor.
+In the REPL, type `(dev)`, this will start Clojurescript live compilation.

+If you refresh your web page, you should see the todo list app and can start using it.

-Go down to the bottom of the `dev/compilation.clj` where there is a `(comment ..)` block - here are the commands you will use to control Clojurescript compilation.
+Open the file `dev/compilation.clj` in your editor.
+At the bottom there is a `(comment ..)` block - here are the commands you can send to the REPL to control Clojurescript compilation.
 Live compilation is already running, so try sending `(cljs-repl)` to the REPL.
 That drops you into a REPL using the browser environment.

-If you refresh your web page, you should see the todo list app and can start using it.
+Once in the browser REPL, open up `dev/dev/browser-scratch.cljs` to see commands you might want to send to effect changes in your app & etc

 ### Deploy to the web

 Before deploying, you should do a production build of the clojurescript.
 If you're in a browser repl, exit out with `:cljs/quit`.
-Once back in the main repl, send `(prod-build)` to the repl, this compiles all of your clojurescript into a single file.
+Once back in the main repl, send `(prod-build)` to the repl, this compiles all of your clojurescript into one minified file.

 When that completes, refresh your web page locally to see that it still works with the prod-build code.